 He wondered if Touya cared about anything on his list.
-First of all, Touya had no qualms about playing Go in public already making it certainly clear that he was going to be a professional when he grew up (something about that sentence made his heart clench in…a very indescribable feeling) and he doubted someone like Touya would have a juvenile record.
+First of all, Touya had no qualms about playing Go in public already making it certainly clear that he was going to be a professional when he grew up (something about that sentence made his heart clench in…a very indescribable feeling) and he doubted someone like Touya would have a juvenile record (however ridiculous the reason was).
 And if he was thinking of going to Kaio, money certainly wasn't an issue.

 And girls and popularity…well, he doubted Touya cared much for trivial things like that.

 A while ago, those key points had defined his life.
 Had he really been that shallow?